Elaine Irwin: Early life and career

 Elaine Irwin was born in Gilbertsville, Pennsylvania.
 She left home when she was 16 to pursue a modeling career and was discovered by photographer Paul Pelak and his wife Margaret while enrolled at John Casablancas in 1985.
 After her photo appeared in Seventeen in 1985, the Boyertown honor student and varsity letter-winner in track and cross country was a much sought-after face for magazine covers, advertisements and commercials.

-In 1989 she appeared in the music video for New Order's "Round and Round" off their 1989 album Technique.
+In 1989 she appeared in the music video for New Order's Round & Round off their 1989 album Technique.
 Within a few years, she became one of the Ford Models and had appeared on the cover of dozens of fashion magazines, including Cosmopolitan, Glamour, Self and Elite.
 Her American Beauty Vogue cover was shot by Richard Avedon.

-She made her move onto the runway for Victoria's Secret and Calvin Klein and soon became a favorite subject of photographers Herb Ritts, Irving Penn, and Steven Meisel for her natural, soft look.
+She made her move onto the runway for Victoria's Secret, Thierry Mugler, Versace, Prada and Calvin Klein and soon became a favorite subject of photographers Herb Ritts, Irving Penn, and Steven Meisel for her natural, soft look.

 Irwin became the first woman to drive the pace car at the Indianapolis 500 in May 2001.
 She was also an at-large delegate to the 2004 Democratic National Convention.
+Also in 2004, it was announced that Almay Cosmetics, owned by Revlon, selected Elaine as their spokesmodel and signed her to a seven year contract to represent the brand.